Tidewater (TDW)

 Quintin V. Kneen, President, CEO and Director

 Mr. Kneen was appointed President, CEO and Director of Tidewater in September 2019.
-Prior to this, he served as Executive Vice President and Chief Financial Officer at Tidewater since November 2018, following Tidewater's acquisition of GulfMark Offshore Inc. He was President, Chief Executive Officer, and a Director of GulfMark from June 2013 until its acquisition, having joined GulfMark in June 2008 in finance roles before becoming EVP and CFO in June 2009.
-Before his tenure at GulfMark, Mr. Kneen was Vice President-Finance & Investor Relations for Grant Prideco, Inc., and held executive finance positions at Azurix Corp.
-He also worked as an Audit Manager with Price Waterhouse LLP.
-Mr. Kneen led GulfMark through a reorganization and its combination with Tidewater and has since led Tidewater through the acquisitions of Swire Pacific Offshore and the Platform Supply Vessel fleet of Solstad.
+Prior to this, he served as Executive Vice President and Chief Financial Officer at Tidewater since November 2018, following its acquisition of GulfMark Offshore Inc., where he had served as President and Chief Executive Officer from June 2013 until the acquisition.
+Mr. Kneen joined GulfMark in June 2008 as Vice President – Finance, progressing to Executive Vice President and Chief Financial Officer before becoming CEO.
+Before his tenure at GulfMark, he was Vice President-Finance & Investor Relations for Grant Prideco, Inc., and held executive finance positions at Azurix Corp.
+He began his career as an Audit Manager with Price Waterhouse LLP.
+Mr. Kneen holds an M.B.A. from Rice University and a B.B.A. in Accounting from Texas A&M University, and is a Certified Public Accountant and a Chartered Financial Analyst.

 Sam R. Rubio, Executive Vice President and Chief Financial Officer